 Multiple Room Nights

 Earning by Base Points can be an expensive option.
 To achieve just Hilton Honors Silver would require $2,500 in hotel spending solely on the hotel charges (not including taxes.)
-However, when booking meeting rooms, spend can accelerate earnings for those who utilize them.
+However, when booking meeting rooms, spending can accelerate earnings for those who have that option.

-However, as a general rule, Hilton points are generally considered to be worth 0.4¢/point.
+However, as a general rule, Hilton points are generally considered to be worth 0.4¢ per point.

 Earning vs. Burning Points

 Hilton point values are inflated compared to other programs but that keeps the program in balance because earning rates are also high.
-For example, there are very few 5,000 point hotel redemptions available, many are 30,000-50,000 for an average $120-200/nt hotel room.
+For example, there are very few 5,000-point hotel redemptions available, many are 30,000-50,000 for an average $120-200 per night hotel room.

 But the earning rates are also high.
-Hyatt, by contrast, has many hotels at 5,000-10,000 points, the most expensive hotels in the system are 30,000 points/nt, well below Hilton’s maximum of 120,000/nt.
+Hyatt, by contrast, has many hotels at 5,000-10,000 points, the most expensive hotels in the system are 30,000 points per night, well below Hilton’s maximum of 120,000 per night.
 Earning with Hyatt takes longer.
-Diamond equivalent customers with Hyatt (Globalist) earn just 7.5 points/$1 vs. 20 points/$1 with Hilton.
+Diamond equivalent customers with Hyatt (Globalist) earn just 7.5 points per $1 vs. 20 points per $1 with Hilton.

-It’s important to keep this balance in mind and take advantage of points promotions like this one now offered through the end of 2020.
+It’s important to keep this balance in mind and take advantage of points promotions.

 What are the best Hilton redemptions?
 Much like the point valuation identified above, the redemption value is often in the eye of the beholder.
 However, I will offer a few different examples that speak to different values offered to member customers.

-Hilton Garden Inn Bali Ngurah Rai Airport – 5,000 points/nt.
+Hilton Garden Inn Bali Ngurah Rai Airport – 5,000 points per night.
 This Bali hotel is an Honors member favorite.
 Why?
-Because 5,000 points are very easy to come by (earning rates are high), yet this bargain happens to be located in paradise.
+Because 5,000 points are very easy to come by and this bargain happens to be located in paradise.

-- Conrad Hong Kong – 80,000 points/nt.
+- Conrad Hong Kong – 70,000 points per night.
 High above the city on Hong Kong Island overlooking Victoria Harbour, Conrad offers an “old money” luxury feel.
-The hotel often sells for $400/nt giving an average rate slightly above my valuation.
-However, the hotel delivers so much more in the way of luxury with butler tea service – call them and they will draw you a bath – and white gloves worn by the staff.
+The hotel often sells for $400 per night giving an average rate slightly above my valuation.
+However, the hotel delivers so much more in the way of luxury with butler tea service – call them and they will draw you a bath – and white gloves are worn by the staff.

-- Hilton Orlando Bonnet Creek – 50,000 points/nt.
-This property was recently renovated, offers full-service amenities, and an incredible pool facility complete with a lazy river and views of nightly Disney fireworks displays.
-The secret value at Bonnet Creek is that property is also a Disney neighbor hotel with access to Disney’s Extra Magic Hours that offer park guests early or late access to the parks when general ticketholders do not.
-A family utilizing this special perk can often complete as many rides in just 2-3 extra hours as they will when the park is open to the general public.
+- Signia Hilton Orlando Bonnet Creek – 50,000 points per night.
+This property offers full-service amenities and an incredible pool facility complete with a lazy river and views of nightly Disney fireworks displays.
+The secret value at Bonnet Creek is that the property is also a Disney neighbor hotel with access to Disney’s Extra Magic Hours that offer park guests early or late access to the parks when general ticketholders do not.
+A family utilizing this special perk can often complete as many rides in just 2-3 extra hours as they will all day when the park is open to the general public.

-Hilton Honors offers the ability for members to transfer member’s points to a variety of partners to achieve value.
+Hilton Honors offers the ability for members to transfer points to a variety of partners.